cltl-leolani/pepper_comet/README.md

     > ./gradlew

-This will build a docker image named **cltl/pepper_comet** and a **client/** directory containing the generated Python client code, including documentation.
+This will build a docker image named **cltl/pepper_comet** and a **client/** directory containing generated Python client code, including documentation.

-To install the clients in your project run
+To install the client in your project run

-    > cd <project-root>/client
-    > pip install -r requirements.txt
-    > python setup.py install
+    > source install_client.sh path/to/pepper_comet

-**Note:** If you use _virtualenv_, first activate the environment in your project before executing the above commands.
+**Note:** If you use _virtualenv_, first activate the environment in your project before executing the above command.

 ## Client